Page

 London UndergroundThere

-are a number of different systems providing communication between the
+were a number of different systems providing communication between the

 tube train drivers and the line controllers.
 Here you can see one of the

-from the trains using radiating cable running along the tunnels.
+and from the trains using radiating cable running along the tunnels.

 |